yixchen/HOT/README.md

 - Data: download the HOT dataset from the [project website](https://hot.is.tue.mpg.de) and unzip to `/path/to/dataset`.
 Set `DATASET.root_dataset` as `/path/to/dataset` in the config files in `./config/*.yaml`.
 - The split files are located inside `./data` for the `HOT-Annotated ('hot')`, `HOT-Generated ('prox')`, and `Full-Set ('all')`.
 See [DATA.md](data/DATA.md) for more details.
 - The training, validation and testing splits to use during experiments are indicated in the config file `DATASET.list_train(val/test)`.
+- The instance-level contact annotations are released.
+They are more flexible to use, with processing code snippet attached.
+See [DATA.md](data/DATA.md).

 ## Training
 ```